Scottish crossbill: Conservation

 The first survey of Scottish crossbills was in 2008.

 Despite lacking data for population trends, British Birds places the crossbill on their Amber list for conservation concern on the basis of it being an endemic species and therefore of 'international importance'.
 A 2017 report by the British Trust for Ornithology identified the crossbill as being at high risk of extinction.

 Breeding populations exist at Corrimony Nature Reserve, and Loch Garten Nature Reserve, one of the United Kingdom's most protected nature sites.

+One of the main threats to the crossbill's habitat is wood and pulp plantations, plus underplanting conifers and grazing pressure.

+The main active conservation initiative is the implementation of the EU Biodiversity Action Plan, which seeks to protect the numerous species of birds throughout the EU.
+Further studies are needed to establish the species of trees Scottish crossbills are best adapted to, as well as population trends.
+It has also been suggested to prevent any further loss of habitat, and further restrict red deer grazing.